-What is Journal in Accounting?
+What is a Journal in Accounting?

 Double-entry system

-Let’s understand the rules of debit and credit briefly and then we will see the examples of journal entries –
+Let's understand the rules of debit and credit briefly, and then we will see the examples of journal entries –

 - Debit the account when assets and expenses increase.